rafael-alcantara/puredata/patches/README.md

 ### Patches to get items from a list:
 - list-next: get next item in sequence
 - list-rnd: get one item at random
+- list-rnr: get one item at random without repeating any
 - list-item: wrapper to choose one of the above

 ### Patches to play notes: